 All managers have provided a positive return since inception.
-Baillie Gifford, LGIM, Insight and Aberdeen Standard have outperformed their benchmarks since inception.
-The Fund transitioned into four new mandates (LGIM Future World, Morgan Stanley, Quinbrook and Macquarie) during the year, therefore it is too early to assess the performance of the renewable infrastructure funds.
-The Hermes property fund was exited during the year, with funds to be transitioned to the Macquarie and Quinbrook renewable infrastructure funds.
-The Longview equity mandate is in the process of being transitioned into the Pantheon Global Infrastructure Fund.
+LGIM, Insight, Quinbrook, Ruffer and Abrdn have outperformed their benchmarks since inception.
+Please note it is too early to assess the performance of the Man Group affordable housing fund and Macquarie Renewable energy mandate.
+The Longview equity fund was exited during the year, with funds to be transitioned to the Ruffer (LCIV) absolute return fund.